-Have you been charged with handle stolen goods?
+Have you been charged with handling stolen goods?

 Under section 88 of the Crimes Act 1958, handling stolen goods is a criminal offence punishable by up to 15 years imprisonment.
 The offence involves dishonestly receiving, bringing into Victoria, or assisting in the retention, removal, disposal, or realisation of stolen goods for the benefit of another person.